iBDFrankfurt/APProVe/README.md

 7. assignment of project-related to-dos for the biobank members
 8. Tabular summary of projects in tiles based on various criteria for a better overview

-## Changelogs
+## Changelogs and Documentation
 Every Instance gets their own Manual-Service.
-Not only does it container useful information about managing and using APProVE, it also contains the changelogs.
+Not only does it container useful information about managing and using APProVe, it also contains the changelogs.
-If you have no running Manual-Service you can check the newest Changelogs and Manual at: [Manual-Develop](https://backend.approved.ibdf-frankfurt.de/manual/updates/)
+If you have no running Manual-Service you can check the newest changelogs and documentation at: [Manual-Develop](https://backend.approved.ibdf-frankfurt.de/manual/updates/)

 Please keep in mind, that a few versions are unreleased or still being tested and made public later.